ome/omero-documentation/omero/sysadmins/limitations.rst

 default.
 However, this process can be very resource-intensive, depending on the size of the image as well as the image format and any data compression used, for example see `PixelData threads and pyramid generation issues <https://forum.image.sc/t/pixeldata-threads-and-pyramid-generation-issues/49794>`_.
-Furhter, OMERO never generates pyramids for floating or double pixel data types.
+Furhter, OMERO never generates pyramids for floating-point or double pixel data types.
 Working with large floating-point pixel data type images without pre-generated pyramids in OMERO can cause problems (see below).

 The OMERO pyramid generation process should be considered as deprecated and instead it is recommended that users avoid these issues by converting